 Numerator.
 Select the health outcome you are interested in mapping.

 Denominator.
 The data to be used as a denominator.
 This cannot be changed and is auto-selected depending on which numerator table is being used.
 Relevant numerator-denominator pairs are decided in the data loading process.

+If you hover the mouse over the field name a detailed description will be displayed if available.

 4.2 Study area